edgelesssys/emojivoto/README.md

     kubectl create namespace emojivoto
     ```

-    * Annotate namespace on a cluster with nodes that support SGX1+FLC
+    * Annotate the namespace if you're running minikube on a machine that support SGX1+FLC

         ```bash
         marblerun namespace add emojivoto